Last updated on March 2nd, 2022 at 04:32 pm

 These days, the majority of print pieces are designed using computer software programs.
 If you design your print projects digitally, it’s important to know that you should do it using the CMYK colorspace.
 If a file is designed in the RGB (red, green and blue) colorspace, the colors may not print as expected.

 Designing a file for CMYK printing ensures that the colors will match your monitor (provided your monitor is calibrated for color accuracy).
+This is especially important when designing color critical products such as catalog printing.
 Many novice designers do not know what colorspace is, or when they should use the colors in RGB or CMYK color spaces.
 From Wikipedia’s definition, a colorspace is a representation of colors defined by a mathematical model.
 This article will explain the difference between RGB and CMYK and why you should use CMYK printing – specifically GRACol2006.

 RGB and CMYK Color Space Explained

 Red, green, and blue (RGB) is a colorspace that represents the emittance of light.
 RGB is an additive color spectrum, and when all the primary colors are combined, form white.
 This is analogous to an actual light spectrum, where if you combine all the colors of natural light (for instance, all of the colors on a rainbow) white light is created.
 Modern computer monitors use the emittance of light to create colors, and, thus, use the RGB colorspace.
 This is why most computer programs have RGB colorspace as the default when designing files.

 However, with actual printing, ink and toner do not properly represent the emittance of light.
 Since colors from non-light sources are really observed by the absorption of light, a new colorspace needs to represent that spectrum of color.
 Thus, the CMYK (cyan, magenta, yellow, and black) colorspace was created.
 This colorspace represents the absorption of light, and when all the primary colors are combined, forms black.